fly-lang/fly/llvm/docs/LangRef.rst

    incrementing counter, starting with 0).
 Note that basic blocks and unnamed function parameters are included in this numbering.
-For example, if the entry basic block is not given a label name and all function parameters are named, then it will get number 0.
+For example, if the entry basic block is not given a label name and all function parameters are named, then it will getValue number 0.

 It also shows a convention that we follow in this document.
 When demonstrating instructions, we will follow an instruction with a comment